kostyafarber/dotfiles/README.md

 # Dotfiles
 A collection of my dotfiles.
 They include configuration for `nvim`, `tmux`, and packages installed via `brew`.

-All are managed the very useful gnu `stow` tool.
+All are managed by the very useful gnu tool `stow`.

 ```yml
                   ____________________________________